quorumcontrol/tupelo-docs/docs/whitepaper.md

 $$

 This transaction also finalizes and shuffles the active signer set for $$E+1$$ just in time for epoch $$E+1$$ to begin.
 The transaction also serves as a demarcation point between epochs $$E$$ and $$E+1$$.
 This allows any actor in the system to quickly, reliably, and trustlessly get the list of active signers for the current epoch (and some number of previous epochs).
-The actor only needs to check that the `EPOCH_END` transaction closing $$E$$ has been included in the latest notarized tip of the Notary Group Chain Tree to know the state is correct and contains the final active Signer set for epoch $$E+1$$.
+The actor only needs to check that the `EPOCH_END` transaction closing $$E$$ has been included in the latest notarized tip of the Notary Group Chain Tree to know the state is correct and contains the final active Signer set for epoch $E+1$.

 Once a Signer leaves the Notary Group, that Signer’s public key is forever forbidden from rejoining the Notary Group.
-The Signer can rejoin using the same network address with a different signing key, thus creating a unique $$(K,A)$$ pair.
+The Signer can rejoin using the same network address with a different signing key, thus creating a unique $(K,A)$ pair.

 The signersRefunded member is used to refund the set of deactivated signers whose waiting period elapsed, allowing them to receive and spend their balance.

 #### Updating Membership

 At the end of epoch $E$, the active Signers collectively construct and notarize a `EPOCH_END`` transaction with $closingEpoch \= E$.
-They determine the $$signersJoining$$ and $$signersLeaving$$ arrays based on staking transactions that occurred during epoch $$E$$.
+They determine the $$signersJoining$$ and $$signersLeaving$$ arrays based on staking transactions that occurred during epoch $E$.

 Recall that nodes wishing to register as Signers deposit their bonds by appending to their own Chain Trees a `DEPOSIT_STAKE` transaction that triggers a corresponding `ACTIVATE_SIGNER` transaction on the Notary Group Chain Tree.
-Since every notarized transaction is associated with a specific epoch, the set of `ACTIVATE_SIGNER` transactions on the Notary Group Chain Tree for epoch $$E$$ can be mapped to $$(K,A)$$ pairs to create the $$signersJoining$$ for epoch $$E+2$$.
-Similarly, the signersLeaving array for epoch $$E+1$$ can be computed by mapping the set of $$DEACTIVATE\_SIGNER transactions notarized in epoch $$E$$.
+Since every notarized transaction is associated with a specific epoch, the set of `ACTIVATE_SIGNER` transactions on the Notary Group Chain Tree for epoch $E$ can be mapped to $(K,A)$ pairs to create the $signersJoining$ for epoch $E+2$.
+Similarly, the signersLeaving array for epoch $$E+1$$ can be computed by mapping the set of $$DEACTIVATE\_SIGNER transactions notarized in epoch $E$.

 #### Determining the Active Signer Set For a Conflict Set

-The set of active Signers assigned to resolve a conflict set for tip $$T$$ is determined by the epoch implied by cycle $$C$$ specified in the $$PROPOSE(B,T,C)$$ message(s) sent by the Chain Tree owner(s).
-There is no disagreement in the common cases when only a single proposal is sent, when multiple proposals for extending $$T$$ specify the same cycle, or multiple proposals specifying different cycles in the same epoch.
-The uncommon case around epoch boundaries where multiple proposals specify different $$C$$ implying different $$E$$, and are consequently gossipped to different active Signer sets requires a more complex solution (described in Edge Cases below).
+The set of active Signers assigned to resolve a conflict set for tip $T$ is determined by the epoch implied by cycle $C$ specified in the $PROPOSE(B,T,C)$ message(s) sent by the Chain Tree owner(s).
+There is no disagreement in the common cases when only a single proposal is sent, when multiple proposals for extending $T$ specify the same cycle, or multiple proposals specifying different cycles in the same epoch.
+The uncommon case around epoch boundaries where multiple proposals specify different $C$ implying different $$E$$, and are consequently gossipped to different active Signer sets requires a more complex solution (described in Edge Cases below).

 #### Max Churn